antfu/lightroom-camera-lock-plugin/README.md

 >
 > Format: JPG & RAW

-If you are able to test out on other OS/Camera model please let me know, thanks.
+If you are able to test out on other OS/Camera please let me know, thanks.

 ## Similar Projects